Welcome to the Dream Makers Celebration: Forging the Future Together – Bright Futures Blooming!

 Matches caring adults with students (grades 2-16) to help them attend school regularly, improve their self-esteem and interpersonal relationships, and encourage post-secondary employment.
 Options include one-on-one mentoring, group mentoring, worksite mentoring, and college mentoring.

 One-to-one Mentoring: Matches caring adult mentors with students on a one-to-one basis; grades 2-12 and students within their first two years of college.
-Program offerings include PNC Scholars, P&G Business Leaders of Tomorrow, Girls Clubs, UC Med Mentors, Saturday Hoops, and One-to-One mentoring.
+Program offerings include PNC Scholars, P&G Business Leaders of Tomorrow, UC Med Mentors, Saturday Hoops, and One-to-One mentoring.

 College and Career Success